FrogRats/Tacky-the-Thumbtack/README.md

 ## Primary Commands:
-**Awaken Tacky** - Wakes up th eldritch beast.
+**Awaken Tacky** - Wakes up the eldritch beast.
-**Help Me** - Tacky will identify and hghlight problems with your code.
+**Help Me** - Tacky will identify and highlight problems with your code.
-**Add Number** - Lets you take he functionality of this extension to the next level aka Your Phone.
+**Add Number** - Lets you take the functionality of this extension to the next level a.k.a.
+Your Phone.
 **Change Theme** - Struggling with your current IDE theme?
 Fear not, Tacky has suggestions.

 ## Bonus Features: